turinglayer/.github/profile/README.md

 # 👋 Welcome to the [TuringLayer]() GitHub organization 👋

-Building and experimenting with Deep Learning, Transformers, and Generative AI.
+Building and Experimenting with Deep Learning, Transformers, and Generative AI.

 ## 🧮 Our Notebooks Collection